AdamBoley/Project-Beergate/README.md

 - Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings" - done
 - Harmonise login, log out, signup to sign-in, sign-out and sign-up - done
 - Find and apply a favicon - done
+- Custom 404 and 500 error pages - done

 Rejected: